-- All three nodes are shown as Online. - Each RDQM HA queue manager is running on the node where it was created, for example, HAQM1 is running on vm13 and so on.
+- All three nodes are shown with an HA status of Normal. - Each RDQM HA queue manager is running on the node where it was created, for example, HAQM1 is running on vm13 and so on.

 This scenario is constructed by preventing HAQM1 from running on vm14, and then attempting to move HAQM1 to vm14.
 HAQM1 cannot run on vm14 because the file /var/mqm/mqs.ini on vm14 has an invalid value for the Directory of queue manager HAQM1.